Skip to content

 2. Select New Private Window.

-3. In the new Private window, log into both Tallyfy and the external app, then attempt the integration setup.
+3. Log into both Tallyfy and the external app, then retry the connection.

-If private browsing doesn’t resolve the connection issue, try these alternative solutions:
+If private browsing doesn’t fix the issue, try these alternatives:

-1. Clear browser cache and cookies completely in your regular browser, then attempt the connection in a normal (non-private) window.
+1. Clear browser cache and cookies completely, then retry the connection in a normal window.

-2. Disable browser extensions temporarily (including ad blockers or privacy tools) that might interfere with the connection process.
+2. Disable browser extensions temporarily - ad blockers and privacy tools can interfere with authorization flows.

-4. Verify proper permissions exist in both Tallyfy and the external application for establishing the connection.
+4. Check permissions in both Tallyfy and the external app to make sure they allow the connection.

-If these troubleshooting steps don’t resolve the connection problem, please contact Tallyfy support with comprehensive details including the specific apps you’re attempting to connect and the exact error messages you encounter.
+If none of these steps work, contact Tallyfy support with details about the apps you’re connecting and any error messages you see.

 Miscellaneous > Troubleshooting